-9.5 All of Creditor's rights and remedies, whether evidenced by this Agreement or by any other writing, are cumulative and may be exercised separately or concurrently.
-Creditor shall not be deemed to have waived any of its rights or remedies hereunder or under any applicable law unless said waiver is in writing and signed by Creditor.
+7.6 Creditor shall not be deemed to have waived any of its rights or remedies hereunder or under any applicable law unless said waiver is in writing and signed by Creditor.
 No delay or omission on the part of Creditor in exercising any right or remedy shall operate as a waiver of such right or remedy or any other right or remedy.
 A waiver of any right or remedy on one occasion shall not be construed as a bar to or waiver of any right or remedy on any future occasion.
 Creditor's failure to insist at any time upon strict compliance with this Agreement or with any of its terms or any other agreement between Debtor and Creditor and/or Broker or any continued course of such conduct on Creditor's part shall not constitute or be a waiver by Creditor of any of Creditor's rights or remedies.

-9.6 The rights, remedies and benefits specifically provided for Creditor under the terms of this Agreement or otherwise available to Creditor at law or in equity with respect to any breach of this Agreement or under any other agreement or instrument shall be cumulative and any exercise or partial exercise by Creditor of any such rights or remedies shall in no way limit or impair Creditor's ability to exercise any other right or remedy.

-9.7 Except as otherwise provided herein, all notices, demands or requests required to be made or delivered under this Agreement shall be effective only if in writing and delivered personally or by facsimile or mail, postage prepaid (airmail if the addressee is in another country), to the respective addresses below or to such other addresses as may be designated by the party entitled to receive the same by notice similarly given and shall be deemed given by the party required to provide notice when received by the party to whom notice is required to be given:
+7.7 Except as otherwise provided herein, all notices, demands or requests required to be made or delivered under this Agreement shall be effective only if in writing and delivered personally or by facsimile or mail, postage prepaid (airmail if the addressee is in another country), to the respective addresses below or to such other addresses as may be designated by the party entitled to receive the same by notice similarly given and shall be deemed given by the party required to provide notice when received by the party to whom notice is required to be given:

 If to Enron North America Corp.: